Learning a Second Language – Benefits of Bilingualism

-Why would a second language improve my first language?
+Why would learning a second language help improve my first?

 It may seem counterintuitive, but learning a second language can actually refine your acuity in your first language.
 When we learn to understand and speak our mother tongue, we do so automatically.
 It is something we develop out of our infancy.
 We have no memory of learning our first language.
 Thus, the processes of learning a new language are novel to us.
 In the United States, the primary and secondary education systems lack focus on the foundations of grammar.
 Declensions, verb forms, and sentence structure are not focused on.